Imranmoujan/ML/Predicting Used Car Prices Using Decision Tree Regression/README.md

 - Visualization of data distributions and relationships between variables.
 - Insights into the factors influencing Current Selling Price.
 ## Model Building:
-- Decision Tree Regressionis employed to model the relationship between the independent variables and the probability of Current Selling Price.
+- Decision Tree Regression is employed to model the relationship between the independent variables and the probability of Current Selling Price.
 - Some hyper-parameter tuning was performed to increase the accuracy of the model.
 ## Model Evaluation:
 - The model is evaluated using r2_score